case study

 The scale made this complex.
 More than 450,000 students across primary schools to junior colleges.
 Over 40 subjects, many offered across 2 to 3 curriculum bands and multiple year levels.
 The information architecture had to hold across all of that.

 I built out that picture proactively.
-It gave the team, including my product leads, enough shared understanding to start conversations with curriculum about updating them.
+It gave the team, including my leads, enough shared understanding to start cross-divisional conversations about updating these maps.
 That meant joining curriculum team meetings, understanding how they were already tackling discoverability, and framing our work in terms that made sense to them.

 I ran usability testing and surveys with students, teachers, curriculum specialists, content map owners, and members of the original team who built the first Browse feature.